hortonworks-gallery/hdp22-twitter-demo/README.md

 oauth.accessTokenSecret=
 ```

-- Run below to setup demo (one time): start Ambari/HBase/Kafka/Storm and install maven, solr, banana -may take 10 min
+- Run below to setup demo (one time): start Ambari/HBase/Kafka/Storm and install maven, solr, banana.
+  - This may take 10 min so you can kickoff the VNC service install first (if needed), before starting the setup-demo.sh
 ```
 cd /root/hdp22-twitter-demo
 ./setup-demo.sh